dss-15th/reg-repo-5/README.md

 Conclusion
 ----------
-(Detailed procedures and graph outcomes can be viewed in the [Jupyter files](https://github.com/dss-15th/reg-repo-5/tree/master/Sales_analysis))
+(Detailed procedures and graph outcomes can be viewed from Jupyter Notebook in Sales_analysis folder)
 - the prediction results of first two ways differentiated the use of ordinal encoder and one-hot encoding
 - removing outliers greatly helped decreasing the rmse
 - there could have been other ways to handle with the values less than 1 and the skewed data: